-On the average weekday, ridership is 1,277,200 people.
-If you have suffered injuries in an accident involving MBTA, you might be able to recoup compensation for your damages by filing a personal injury claim against MBTA.
+If you have suffered injuries in an accident involving public transit, you might be able to recoup compensation for your damages by filing a personal injury claim against the party responsible.

-What Kinds of Damages Might Result From an Accident with MBTA
+What Kinds of Damages Might Result From an Accident?

-Life-altering injuries could result from an accident involving MBTA.
+Life-altering injuries could result from an accident involving a city bus or train.
 You could suffer a variety of economic and non-economic damages as well.

 Always report any accident and make sure an accident report is completed.
 Seek medical care as soon as possible after the accident.
 Failing to establish medical care could reflect negatively on your personal injury claim.

 Maintain documentation to support your claim, such as medical bills, medical records, proof of missed work and lost wages, and any written repair estimates.